angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 ## 1.)
 Native events

 Imagine you want to trigger an action whenever the user resizes the browser window.
 We're talking about a native event here that's not bound to a specific DOM node in our view.
-Using the `fromEvent` operator from RxJS we can easily build up an observable stream of window resizing events.
+Using the [`fromEvent` function](https://rxjs-dev.firebaseapp.com/api/index/fromEvent) from RxJS we can easily build up an observable stream of window resizing events.
 The debounce is just cosmetic and makes the stream only emit once when the user has stopped resizing for a certain amount of time.
 With the final resize event we can then dispatch a new action to our store: